 In July, 2021 we once again refreshed and relaunched www.sprayers101.com.
 Most of the changes addressed stability, and brought our library up-to-date.
 We adopted a cleaner look and lost the drop-down menus to focus on a more powerful search engine to help users access the ~300 articles.
 The site is now better integrated with our YouTube channel, it makes it easier to access the second edition of Airblast101, and it has the capacity for further expansion in the near future (stay tuned).

-To date, the site has received over 2 million page views.
+As of 2021, the site has received over 2 million page views.
 Our most popular articles have been viewed more than 20,000 times.
-Needless to say, we’re very proud of what we’ve created and are often approached by people who comment how much it has helped their spraying practice.
+Needless to say, we’re very proud of what we’ve created and are often contacted by people who tell us how much it has helped their spraying practice.
 The original goal was to provide the best information on spray application and that remains true today.

 Thank you to our readers, sponsors, and contributors.